getsentry/sentry-elixir/docs/config.rst

   The sampling factor to apply to events.
 A value of 0.0 will deny sending any events, and a value of 1.0 will send 100% of events.

+.. describe:: in_app_module_whitelist

+  Expects a list of modules that is used to distinguish among stacktrace frames that belong to your app and ones that are part of libraries or core Elixir.
+This is used to better display the significant part of stacktraces.
+The logic is greedy, so if your app's root module is ``MyApp`` and your setting is ``[MyApp]``, that module as well as any submodules like ``MyApp.Submodule`` would be considered part of your app.
+Defaults to ``[]``.

 .. describe:: context_lines

   The number of lines of source code before and after the line that caused the exception to be included.
 Defaults to ``3``.